Human vs Machine: What AI Still Can’t Do in B2B Sales

 But B2B sales isn’t just about speed.
 It’s about connection.
 The SDR role is often the first human interaction in a complex buying journey.
 And that interaction still matters (a lot).
 Despite the rise of automation, we consistently see:

-• Responses to context-rich, truly personalised outreach outperforming the generic.
+- Responses to context-rich, truly personalised outreach outperform the generic.

-• Human SDRs picking up on subtle signals that AI misses: hesitation in a response, a strategic comment hidden in an objection, a tone that invites a deeper question.
+- Human SDRs pick up on subtle signals that AI misses: hesitation in a response, a strategic comment hidden in an objection, a tone that invites a deeper question.

-• Deals progressing faster when rapport is real – not just inserted through a {firstName} token.
+- Deals progress faster when rapport is real – not just inserted through a {firstName} token.
 And let’s be honest: buyers are already filtering out low-effort messaging.

 AI in B2B sales can get you into the inbox.
 But it can’t create curiosity, trust or urgency.
 That’s still a human job.

-The more automated sales becomes, the more buyers value authenticity.
+The more automated sales become, the more buyers value authenticity.

 We’re not anti-AI.
 In fact, the most effective SDR operations are AI-powered and human-led.
 That’s how we work at durhamlane – combining the best tools with expert people who know how to turn interest into opportunity.